-&lt;sup>27 See Chapter Seven for a full discussion of how the offer of the collective as a caring community was taken up by young people and gallery workers.
+&lt;sup>28 See Chapter Seven for a full discussion of how the offer of the collective as a caring community was taken up by young people and gallery workers.

 I was compelled by the story of the criteria in the cupboard.
 I returned to it again and again, relistening to the interview and re-narrating the story to my supervisors, as I started writing about the gallery youth collective.
 Over time, I realised that this anecdote was so powerfully resonant because it acted as a synecdoche for the wider contradictions of attempting participation at NC.
 Maura's account of the criteria in the cupboard highlights that there was a paradox involved in espousing participants as equal collaborators whilst being dependent on financial resources from a system that demanded people to be positioned as beneficiaries and the gallery as benefactor, and for the programme to be pre-imagined in terms of the gallery's ability to transform and improve participants.
-The paradox identified in Maura's anecdote resonates with Derridean notions of hospitality (Derrida & Dufourmantelle, 2000) as, whilst the core ethical motive was for the host (NC) to be inclusive, the host's stability (in this case, their charitable status and ability to generate income to fund staff salaries to carry out participatory work) was reliant on them maintaining their hierarchical position over participants.
+The paradox identified in Maura's anecdote resonates with Derridean notions of hospitality (Derrida & Dufourmantelle, 2000) as, whilst the core ethical motive was for the host (NC) to be inclusive, the host's stability (in this case, their charitable status and ability to generate income to fund staff salaries to carry out participants.